Concordium/concordium-node-sdk-js/docs/pages/verifiable-presentations.md

   b. a "connection ID" which identifies the connection between prover and requester
   c. a "context string" which describes the context of the proof request, e.g. which store is being accessed
   d. a set of requested context values, identified by their labels.
 For now the defaults here are: the block hash of the
-     anchor transaction and the resource ID (i.e. an identifier of the requester, e.g. a url of the website)
+     anchor transaction and the resource ID (i.e. an identifier of the requester, e.g. a url of the website).
+The requested context is filled out by the application creating the proof.
 2. [Build the statement](#build-statement) to be proven by the user

 Once this is done, the request must be _anchored_ on chain with a transaction.
 This can be achieved by calling